Last updated: October 18th, 2023

 The hotels in Baku are generally well-equipped with WiFi and so is the airport.
 Consider getting a SIM card if you want to stay connected as you’re wandering around the city; the WiFi situation in restaurants and cafés is a bit of a hit-or-miss.
 I recommend using Azercell as they have the best coverage.
 A data plan of 10GB with Azercell would cost you around $5.80 USD.

-Top tip: Try not to buy SIM cards at the airport cause they’re more expensive there than in the city.
+📱 Insider Tip: Try not to buy SIM cards at the airport because they’re more expensive there than in the city.
 Instead, use the airport WiFi to get a Bolt (the local Uber) into the city, and head over to this Azercell store in Fountain Square to buy one (it’s one of the most central locations).